5/5/2025

 Chief Executive Officer

 Yeah, it's a good question.
-Obviously, we talked about in the prepared remarks and we always talk about this even when you're in a healthier market in terms of the value that private markets bring to the market in terms of consistency of capital, reliability, flexibility and all of those things.
+Obviously, We talked about in the prepared remarks, and we always talk about this even when you're in a healthier market in terms of the value that private markets bring to the market in terms of consistency of capital, reliability, flexibility, and all of those things.
 And obviously, they become more important when you get into a difficult market.
-So as we've seen in other periods of dislocation, when the liquid markets go risk off or become significantly more selective, private credit captures a greater share of a smaller pie of new issue volume.
-And we're seeing that we're seeing that now.
+So as we've seen in other periods of dislocation, when the liquid markets go risk-off or become significantly more selective, Private credit captures a greater share of a smaller pie of new issue volume, and we're seeing that now.
 As we talked about in the prepared remarks, when we look aggregated across the platform, the size of the pipeline hasn't changed.
-We've seen a little bit of a change in the complexion of the pipeline, but the size hasn't changed.
-And that's very encouraging to us in terms of the spreads.
-When we were in early April and we were in the phase of price discovery, we were pushing pretty hard to understand where a lot of these deals would clear.
-And we're pushing pretty hard to clear the existing pipeline, you know, kind of a hundred basis points wide on fee and a hundred basis points wide on spread.
-And that number has frankly come in now as the markets have normalized a little bit.
-And I think people are beginning to get their arms around the competitive set.
-So if you were to look at ARCC as a proxy, you know, we've probably seen spread widening of 50 to 75 basis points from the pre-April levels, which is a healthy amount of widening relative to the return opportunity there, but not quite as high as, you know, as we've seen in prior periods of dislocation as the markets have normalized a little bit.
+We've seen a little bit of a change in the complexion of the pipeline, but the size hasn't changed, and that's very encouraging to us.
+In terms of the spreads, You know, when we were in early April and we were in the phase of price discovery, we were pushing pretty hard to understand where a lot of these deals would clear.
+And we're pushing pretty hard to clear the existing pipeline, you know, kind of 100 basis points wide on fee and 100 basis points wide on spread.
+And that number has frankly come in now, as the markets have normalized a little bit, and I think people are beginning to get their arms around the competitive set.
+So, if you were to look at ARCC as a proxy, we've probably seen spread widening of 50 to 75 basis points from the pre-April which is a healthy amount of widening relative to the return opportunity there, but not quite as high as we've seen in prior periods of dislocation as the markets have normalized a little bit.

 speaker